-Use this procedure to upgrade from a previous version of Alfresco Community Edition.
+Use this procedure to upgrade from a previous version of Alfresco Community Edition using the distribution zip.
 The process involves a new installation of the Alfresco Community Edition binaries and configuration, and an in-place upgrade of a copy of the repository.
-Use this procedure to upgrade from a previous version of Alfresco Community Edition.

-Install the new version of Alfresco Community Edition.
+Install the new version of Alfresco Community Edition using the

 - Shut down your existing instance.